iamjeb01/Data_Analytics_Portfolio/README.md

 # Data Analytics Portfolio
 ## About
 I am a data analyst by profession, passionate about helping businesses make sense of their data.
-I enjoy transforming complex, messy datasetss into clear stories and actionable insights.y
+I enjoy transforming complex, messy datasetss into clear stories and actionable insights.

+My focus is on building dashboards that get used, automating repetitive tasks, and creating models that help businesses plan for the future.

 ## Skills
 Data Visualization - Microsoft Power Bi, Microsoft Excel and SQL Basics